 As Indiana Business Brokers, we see more often than not, that the largest asset business owners have is their business.
 Some may have as much as 90% of their net worth tied up in this illiquid asset.
 The majority haven’t saved adequately outside of their business.
-Which means that when it comes time to sell the business, they are financially dependent on it to fund the rest of their lives.
+This means that when it comes time to sell the business, they are financially dependent on it to fund the rest of their lives.
 But as with any investment, it’s extremely risky to put all your eggs in one basket.

 After spending so much time and energy on growing the business, the last thing an owner is thinking about is saving and investing in outside interests.
 They get used to using their business as a personal piggy bank, drawing sizeable salaries and bonuses in addition to paying for vacations, travel, and many other perks out of the business.

 The business becomes more of a lifestyle than an investment.
 Treating the business as more of a lifestyle than an investment can prove problematic when it comes time to sell.
 The owner may need to extract significant money from the sale of the business to achieve their retirement goals and support the life to which he or she has become accustomed.

 For owners who find themselves in a similar situation, There are a few ways to reduce your dependence on the business and ensure your long-term financial security.

 - The first step is to take stock of your financial situation including the assets you have saved outside the business and your annual budget.

 - Next, calculate your wealth gap.
 This is the difference between what you currently have saved outside the business and how much you need to have outside the business to generate your desired long-term income.
 Using assumptions, you can calculate how much money you need to net, after taxes and fees, from the business sale.

 - The next step is to look at ways to diversify your investments and supplement your income sources with non-business assets.

 This may seem like a lot of work.
 It is, but it’s a necessary part of your overall transition strategy and will yield fruitful results with sufficient time and planning.
 Let’s look at each of these steps in more detail.